 We can rejoice because our “Savior has been born!”
 (Luke 2:11).
 He is our Wonderful Counselor, Mighty God, Everlasting Father and Prince of Peace!
 Praying your Christmas will be filled with all of God’s greatness and glory of our king, Amen!

 Did you enjoy this blog post?
 Please share with others!
 Want more encouraging messages sent right to your inbox?
-Subscribe to my blog and receive a weekly Monday Message or like my Author Facebook page to catch the latest posts.
+Subscribe to my blog and receive a FREE E-book and a weekly Monday Message or like my Author Facebook page to catch the latest posts.
 Have a blessed week!

 I would love to hear from you!
 Leave your comments below!